Leslie Stanberry MBACP Registered, UKCP Registered

 The sessions are for 60 minutes, and cost £60 for individual and £70 for couples.
-The fee's are worked out on a sliding scale, depending on a client's financial circumstances; to be negotiated between Therapist (Leslie Stanberry) and client.
-There are time's when I would be able to see a client at home, again, to be negotiated between Therapist (Leslie Stanberry) and client; at the request of a client, parents or carers of a potential client, but would have to add on travel expenses for this.
-The environment I work from at Ladbroke Grove is conducive for people with Autism Spectrum Disorder (ASD)’s.
+The fees are worked out on a sliding scale, depending on a client's financial circumstances; to be negotiated between Therapist (Leslie Stanberry) and client.
+There are times when I would be able to see a client at home, again, to be negotiated between Therapist (Leslie Stanberry) and client; at the request of a client, parents or carers of a potential client, but would have to add on travel expenses for this.
+The environment I work from at Ladbroke Grove is conducive for people with Autism Spectrum Disorders (ASDs).

-I currently practice from this locations: The Ladbroke Grove Autism Centre which is run by the National Autistic society.
+I currently practice from this location: The Ladbroke Grove Autism Centre which is run by the National Autistic society.